-The NCP1254 is a highly integrated PWM controller capable of delivering a rugged and high performance offline power supply in a TSOP-6 package.
+The NCP1255 is a highly integrated PWM controller capable of delivering a rugged and high performance offline power supply in a SOIC-8 package.
 With a supply range up to 35 V, the controller hosts a jittered 65-kHz switching circuitry operated in peak current mode control.
 When the power on the secondary side starts to decrease, the controller automatically folds back its switching frequency down to a minimum level of 26 kHz.
 As the power further goes down, the part enters skip cycle while freezing the peak current setpoint.

-To help building rugged converters, the controller features several key protective features: a non-dissipative Over Power Protection for a constant maximum output current regardless of the input voltage, two latched over voltage protection inputs - either through a dedicated pin or via the V{cc} input and a dual-level auto-recovery/latched overload/ short-circuit timer.
+To help build rugged converters, the controller features several key protective features: a brown-out, a non-dissipative Over Power Protection for a constant maximum output current regardless of the input voltage, two latched over voltage protection inputs - either through a dedicated pin or via the V{cc} input - and finally, the possibility to externally adjust an auto-recovery timer duration.

-The controller architecture is designed to authorize a transient peak power excursion when the current setpoint hits the limit.
-At this point, the switching frequency is increased from 65 kHz to 130 kHz until the peak event disappears.
+The controller architecture is arranged to authorize a transient peak power excursion when the peak current hits the limit.
+At this point, the switching frequency is increased from 65 kHz to 130 kHz until the peak requirement disappears.
 The timer duration is then modulated as the converter crosses a peak power excursion mode (long) or undergoes a short circuit (short).